iniverman/barley-variant-calling/README.md

 To perform this study we will use Snakemake from anaconda, samtools, bwa, bcftools and the deepvariant,freebayes,picard and GATK tools.
-The data samples are in data/samples and the genome reference in fasta format is in data a reduced one or to have the whole it can be downloaded from here https://www.ebi.ac.uk/ena/browser/view/GCA_904849725.1.
+The data samples are in data/samples and the genome reference in fasta format is ,in data folder, a reduced one file, or to have the whole genome it can be downloaded from here https://www.ebi.ac.uk/ena/browser/view/GCA_904849725.1.

-In this case we will use a pired end couple of samples of bareley (A_1_20_1.fastq.gz,A_1_20_2.fastq.gz), in this case both of them are in format.
+In this case we will use a pired end couple of samples of bareley (A_1_20_1.fastq.gz,A_1_20_2.fastq.gz), in this case both of them are in format fastq.gz.
 Also we use as reference the barely genome (GCA_904849725.1_MorexV3_pseudomolecules.chrnames.fna).

 First clone this repository with:
 ```
 git clone https://github.com/iniverman/barley-variant-calling
 ```
-Also you must download the gatk tools from here https://github.com/broadinstitute/gatk/releases and the picard ones from here https://broadinstitute.github.io/picard/ and put the gatk-4.5.0.0 and the picard.jar in the directory with the snakemake.
+Also you must download the gatk tools from here https://github.com/broadinstitute/gatk/releases and the picard ones from here https://broadinstitute.github.io/picard/ and put the gatk-4.5.0.0 and the picard.jar in the directory with the snakefile.

 The steps to do out variant calling are: